 Students who wish to enroll at Southwestern, but fail to meet one of the two minimum admission requirements (GPA or SAT/ACT) must participate in CORE Enrichment.
-Learning takes place in a three-week session prior to the beginning of the freshman year and provides developmental learning support in the areas of math, reading, and English.
+Learning takes place in a three-week session prior to the beginning of the freshman year and provides developmental learning support in the areas of math, reading, and writing.
 At the end of the session, student progress will be assessed and students will receive new course placements for fall semester.
-CORE Enrichment consists of six (6) credit hours, two (2) of which will apply toward the requirements for a degree.
+CORE Enrichment includes one (1) which will apply toward the requirements for a degree.
 For information on session fee refer to Bulletin section on Finances.